IntuitiveWebSolutions/VimConf/README.md

 The font used when running gVim is [Inconsolata](http://www.levien.com/type/myfonts/inconsolata.html "Inconsolata"); I've included the OpenType file in this repo.

+I use [pathogen](https://github.com/tpope/vim-pathogen "pathogen") for automatically adding the below bundles to the Vim runtimepath.
+To generate the documentation tags for each plugin, run :Helptags.

 Bundle list:

 * [nerdtree](https://github.com/scrooloose/nerdtree "nerdtree")